Effects of Hurricane Dorian in the Carolinas: South Carolina

 A buoy originally from Port Royal Sound in Beaufort County was discovered on the shore of New Smyrna Beach, Florida, around 14 mi south of Daytona Beach, Florida, after being displaced.
 A family visiting Fripp Island was walking along the beach when they discovered a large package.
 Upon opening it, they found around 44 lb of cocaine inside it, with a value of $600,000 in total.
 It was suspected that Dorian's storm surge pushed it ashore, though its origin is still unknown.
 Drayton Hall raised $250,000 for recovery efforts after the storm.
 Hilton Head Island saw a 133% increase in snake bites after the storm, with the most common snake-biter being a copperhead snake.
 Dorian may have also contributed in pushing some birds north into Canada from the Southeastern United States, including a pelican named Ralph, which was pushed onto Cape Breton Island.
 Pawleys Island underwent a beach nourishment project after Dorian brought sand prices down, restoring around 140 ft of land.
 The City of Charleston sued 24 oil and pipeline firms, saying that they had been directly responsible for causing more damaging and frequent floods.
 John Tecklenburg, the mayor of Charleston, reported that public work crews from Columbia and Greenville were helping to restore traffic signals.
 The town of Mount Pleasant considered putting more power lines underground after Dorian took out power to thousands in the town.
-A couple dozen people showed up at the John McKissick Field at the Summerville High School, after Dorian damaged the state championship board, the goal post, the 25-second clock, and part of a fence in the end zone of the field.
+A couple of dozen people showed up at the John McKissick Field at the Summerville High School, after Dorian damaged the state championship board, the goal post, the 25-second clock, and part of a fence in the end zone of the field.
 In Beaufort County, no schools lost power or water, and thus reopened on September 9, 2019.